kuzzleio/paas-action/README.md

   username: ${{ secrets.KUZZLE_PAAS_USERNAME }}
   password: ${{ secrets.KUZZLE_PAAS_PASSWORD }}
   login_only: "true"
+  # You can also choose where to save the produced .npmrc
+  npmrc_output_dir: ./backend
 ```

 ### Deploy a new version of your application on your Kuzzle PaaS environment: